diegoiglesias/zoomTools/README.md

 # ZoomTools v 1.0
 Tiny Sketch.app plugin does two things:

-- Scroll to top of current artboard
+- Scroll to top and center artboard on screen
 - Zoom to 75% of current arboard

 **This is a very simple fork of the plugin [ArtboardZoom](https://github.com/Arkkimaagi/ArtboardZoom) by Mikko Tapionlinna**